emmt/LazyAlgebra.jl/docs/src/sparse.md

 !!! note
-    For now, row and column indices are restricted to be linear indices and arguments to the linear mappings implemented by compressed sparse operators must be arrays with conventional indexing (1-based linear indices) and preferably implementing linear indices (not Cartesian ones).
+    For now, row and column indices are restricted to be linear indices and arguments to the linear operators implemented by compressed sparse operators must be arrays with conventional indexing (1-based linear indices) and preferably implementing linear indices (not Cartesian ones).